hoop33/gumwood/README.md

 ## Introduction

-Gumwood is pre-alpha.
-Very early days.
-Things are changing frequently.
+Gumwood is alpha and is changing frequently.
 Not everything documented here works yet.

 Its purpose is to prepare a GraphQL schema for publication on a Gatsby or Docusaurus site, or any other site that generates HTML documentation from markdown files.